Novan24/XFCE-GUI-enviroment-for-Termux/README.md

 pkg install xfce4 tigervnc
 ```
 3. Configure VNC server
-set the password, and follow the instruction
+set the 6 digits password
+don't worry the password is typed even if you can't see it
 ```bash
 vncserver
 ```